 Time commitment

-Expect a workload that is comparable to a four-credit seminar or independent study.
-Our regular meeting time is TBD, but you will be expected to a significant amount of work during the week.
-We expect to bundle much of the training in the first few weeks to leave ample time for you to work on your cases and be done before the exam period.
-Please note that the clinic will require more flexibility than other classes.
-For example, you might have to accommodate the schedule of an external partner or occasionally meet outside our scheduled time.
+Expect a workload that is comparable to a three-credit research seminar or independent study.
+In addition to a weekly team meeting (Tuesday, 8:30–11:00am), you will be expected to do a significant amount of outside of class (5 hours/week).
+Please note that the clinic may require slightly more flexibility than other classes.
+For example, you might have to accommodate the schedule of an external interview partner and meet outside our scheduled time.

 Eligibility